scramjetorg/platform-samples/typescript/discord-write/README.md

 # Discord Write

 Read messages from topic and write to Discord via webhook.
+This Sequence is a topic consumer, to make it work you need start another Sequence → sample [slack-read](../slack-read/) that provides topic data under topic name `"messages-slack-outbound"`.

 [Discord Documentation](https://discord.com/developers/docs/resources/webhook)